MD-TANVIR7462/Agency_client/README.md

 - **Email:** `admin@example.com`
 - **Password:** `admin123`

 > ⚠️ These credentials are for development/demo only.
-Please change them before deploying to production.
 ## ✨ Key Features
 ---
 - ✅ **Modern Agency Website**